SCHEUERMANN’S KYPHOSIS

 Scheuermann’s Kyphosis Surgery

 Medical experts recommend surgery if X-rays show a kyphosis over 75 degrees.
 Use a brace or get medical observation to treat a curve less than 75 degrees.
 In many cases, doctors will perform surgery for certain cosmetic reasons.
-As the Scheuermann’s Kyphosis surgery involves the spine, improving appearance does not justify the procedure.
+As Scheuermann’s Kyphosis surgery involves the spine, improving appearance does not justify the procedure.

 Fusion surgery assists in correcting Scheuermann’s kyphosis.
 The operation has two parts.
 One operation is carried out on the front of the spine (anterior) and another one on the back (posterior).
 These two surgeries are carried out at a gap of one week.
 Many doctors are doing both operations on the same day.